Virtual Mailbox 101

 How much does a virtual mailbox cost in Canada?

-Published entry rates range from roughly $9.99/month (iPostal1, PostScan Mail) to around $30–$35/month (UPS Store, premium Anytime Mailbox locations).
+Published entry rates range from low single-digit headline rates (iPostal1, PostScan Mail) up to higher per-location pricing (UPS Store, premium Anytime Mailbox locations).
 The realistic monthly cost at moderate mail volume — including per-scan fees, per-forward fees, and storage fees — is usually 1.5x to 2x the headline rate.
 Bundled providers like Auteur trade a higher base rate for fewer per-action fees, which often comes out ahead at higher mail volumes.

 Bottom line